nmshd/documentation/_docs_integrate/request-and-response-introduction.md

 After the Recipient has responded to the FormFieldRequestItem, a suitable [ResponseItem]({% link _docs_integrate/data-model-overview.md %}#responseitems) is generated and transferred to the Sender of the Request:

 - After accepting this RequestItem, a [FormFieldAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#formfieldacceptresponseitem) will be transferred.
 - After rejecting this RequestItem, a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
 - In case of an error, an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.

+#### FreeTextRequestItem

+With the [FreeTextRequestItem]({% link _docs_integrate/data-model-overview.md %}#freetextrequestitem) it is possible to send a free text to the peer.
+The peer itself can accept this with a free text as well.

+Depending on whether the FreeTextRequestItem is to be accepted or rejected, its Recipient has different parameters to choose from for responding to it:

+- To accept this RequestItem, the [AcceptFreeTextRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptfreetextrequestitemparameters) can be utilized.
+- To reject this RequestItem, the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters) can be utilized.

+After the Recipient has responded to the FreeTextRequestItem, a suitable [ResponseItem]({% link _docs_integrate/data-model-overview.md %}#responseitems) is generated and transferred to the Sender of the Request:

+- After accepting this RequestItem, a [FreeTextAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#freetextacceptresponseitem) will be transferred.
+- After rejecting this RequestItem, a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
+- In case of an error, an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.